-Braille is read by moving the hand or hands from left to right along each line.
-Both hands are usually involved in the reading process, and reading is generally done with the index fingers.
-The average reading speed is about 125 words per minute, but greater speeds of up to 200 words per minute are possible.
+People read braille by moving the hand or hands from left to right along each line.
+The reading process usually involves both hands, and the index fingers generally do the reading.
+The average reading speed is about 125 words per minute.
+But, greater speeds of up to 200 words per minute are possible.

 By using the braille alphabet, people who are blind can review and study the written word.
 They can also become aware of different written conventions such as spelling, punctuation, paragraphing and footnotes.

-Most of all, braille gives blind individuals access to a wide range of reading materials including recreational and educational reading, financial statements and restaurant menus.
-Equally important are contracts, regulations, insurance policies, directories and cookbooks that are all part of daily adult life.
+Most importantly, braille gives blind individuals access to a wide range of reading materials including recreational and educational reading, financial statements and restaurant menus.
+Equally important are contracts, regulations, insurance policies, directories, and cookbooks which are all part of daily adult life.
 Through braille, people who are blind can also pursue hobbies and cultural enrichment with materials such as music scores, hymnals, playing cards, and board games.

-Various other methods had been attempted over the years to enable reading for the blind; many of them raised versions of print letters.
+Various other methods have been attempted over the years to enable reading for the blind.
+However, many of them were raised versions of print letters.
 It is generally accepted that the braille system has succeeded because it is based on a rational sequence of signs devised for the fingertips, rather than imitating signs devised for the eyes.

 Charles Barbier’s “Night-Writing”

-The history of braille goes all the way back to the early 1800’s.
+The history of braille goes all the way back to the early 1800s.
 A man named Charles Barbier who served in Napoleon Bonaparte’s French army developed a unique system known as “night writing” so soldiers could communicate safely during the night.
-Being a military veteran, Barbier had seen several soldiers killed because they used lamps after dark to read combat messages.
-The light shining from the lamps told enemy combatants where the French soldiers were and inevitably led to the loss of many men.
+As a military veteran, Barbier saw several soldiers killed because they used lamps after dark to read combat messages.
+As a result of the light shining from the lamps, enemy combatants knew where the French soldiers were and inevitably led to the loss of many men.